advayvyas/advayvyas/README.md

 # Advay Vyas

 Hey!
-I'm Advay Vyas, a student at the University of Texas at Austin!
+I'm Advay Vyas, a freshman at the University of Texas at Austin!
 I'm interested in a wide variety of academic fields, including pure mathematics, machine learning, computer science, data science, linguistics, history, and political science.
 I pursue competitions frequently and am a Troop 840 Eagle Scout.
 In my free time, I love to bike, read, and read Wikipedia articles on anything from car engines to combinatorics.
 Feel free to connect with me or contact me at my email!
 <br>

 ## Languages & Tools